Northern Yuan: Second reunification

 Manduulun's young khatun Mandukhai proclaimed a seven-year-old boy named Batumongke of Genghisid descent as khan.
 Mandukhai made persistent efforts to bring the various Mongol tribes under control.
 The new khan took the title Dayan meaning "the whole" or “Great Yuan” (大元; "Da Yuan").
 Mandukhai and Dayan Khan defeated the Oirats and the taishis who ruled the Yellow River Mongols.
 However, one of them killed Dayan Khan's son and revolted when Dayan Khan appointed his son, Ulusbold, as jinong (crown prince) over them.
 Dayan Khan finally defeated the southwestern Mongols in 1510 with the assistance of his allies, Unebolad wang and the Four Oirats.
-Making another of his sons jinong, he abolished old-Yuan court titles of taishi, chingsang, pingchan and chiyuan.

 From 1495 onward, Dayan exerted pressure on the Ming dynasty, which closed border-trade and killed his envoys.
 Dayan invaded Ming territory and subjugated the Uriankhai Three Guards, who had previously submitted to the Ming.
 As a result, the Tümed Mongols ruled in the Ordos region and they gradually extended their domain into northeastern Qinghai.
 In 1517, Dayan even threatened Beijing itself.
 Mongol armies raided the Ming dynasty not only in the north but also in the hitherto quiet west.
 The Ming dynasty lost Kara Del as a protectorate to the Turpan Khanate at the same time.
 Dayan kept defeating the Ming in battle right up until his death in 1543.
 At the apogee of Dayan's reign, the Northern Yuan stretched from the Siberian tundra and Lake Baikal in the north, across the Gobi, to the edge of the Yellow River and south of it into the Ordos.
 The lands extended from the forests of Manchuria in the East past the Altai Mountains and out onto the steppes of Central Asia.

 Dayan Khan's reorganization of the Mongols into six Eastern Mongol tümens (literally "ten thousand") and four Oirats tümens had far-reaching effects on the development of Mongol society.